rexcontrols/REXexamples/0202_Function_Blocks_ADVANCED/0202-51_CSSM_Continuous_State_Space_Model/README.md

 tick x ntick0 = 0.1 x 10 = 1.0

 ## Prerequisities ##
-- RexCore must be installed and running on the target device.
+- *REXYGEN Runtime Core* must be installed and running on the target device.
 - License for advanced blocks library must be installed.

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
-- Open it with *RexDraw*.
+- Open it with *REXYGEN Studio*.
 - Change simulation task sampling period by changing the tick in the EXEC block.
 - Set parameters of the simulated system tu the CSSM and SCELSSM blocks.
 - Compile and download example to the target device.